What is Humane Education?

-Through our humane education programs, New England Primate Conservancy is committed to leaving a legacy of hope, and tools to create a better tomorrow for all of the Earth's citizens.
+As a a wildlife conservation and animal protection organization that makes its greatest impact through education, New England Primate Conservancy is committed to leaving a legacy of hope, and tools to create a better tomorrow for all of the Earth's citizens.
 What we do in our daily lives impacts the future.
 Every small change in the right direction carries hope.

 The goal is responsible stewardship of our planet and her creatures because...education is the heart of animal protection.